jlmelville/sneer/docs/gradients.md

 = - \frac{\nu_{i} + 1}{2\left(f_{ij} + \nu_{i}\right)}w_{ij}
 $$

-### Deriving the SNE and t-SNE Gradient
+### Deriving the ASNE, SSNE and t-SNE Gradient

 With a master equation and an expression for the derivative of the cost function and kernel function, we have all we need to mix and match various costs and kernels to our heart's content.
 But it would be nice to see the familiar SNE and t-SNE gradient fall out of that mixture.
-Normally, due to reasons of space, this doesn't get shown and we're left with something like "and then a miracle of algebra occurs!" before being shown the final gradient.

 Plenty of space on this web page, though.
 Let's do it.
 This is the master equation again:

 $$\frac{\partial C}{\partial \mathbf{y_i}} =
   2
-  \sum_j^N
+  \sum_j
   \left(
     k_{ij} + k_{ji}
   \right)